DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

 This is one of the challenges you will face as a teacher.
 It is prudent and right to scaffold learning for pupils, particularly when they are dealing with new or complex material for the first time, but there comes a point where pupils will need to remember what you have taught them and apply their learning independently, for example in tests or in lessons the following year with a different teacher.

 When learning has taken place, there is a lasting change.
 Imagine a toddler learning to walk.
-They don’t (or rarely) revert back to shuffling on their bum.
+They don't (or rarely) revert back to shuffling on their bum.
 A lasting change in their capabilities for how to move has taken place and they are able to then build on this new skill to learn more complex movements, such as running or skipping.

 Now imagine your pupils.
-What can they do now that they couldn’t do before?
+What can they do now that they couldn't do before?

 This might be something you have directly taught them, such as how to factorise an equation or write a compelling paragraph.
 It might be a social skill they have learned through interacting with others, such as waiting their turn or being polite when they encounter other people around the school.